Also refer to the following resource links:

 - Bookbinding Techniques

-- Cover Design as a separate InDesign Document.
+- The Cover Design is created as a separate InDesign Document from the book.

 - Title page